anvaka/common-words/README.md

 # Tools

 * https://github.com/anvaka/query-state - allows to store application state in
 the query string.
-Support bidirectional updates: `query strin <-> application state`
+Support bidirectional updates: `query string <-> application state`
 * https://github.com/anvaka/rafor - asynchronous iteration over array, without
 blocking the UI thread.
-This module adapts to amaount of work per cycle, so that there is enough CPU time to keep UI responsive
+This module adapts to amount of work per cycle, so that there is enough CPU time to keep UI responsive
 * https://github.com/anvaka/simplesvg - very simple wrapper on top of SVG DOM elements, that provides easy manipulation.